Skip to main content

 My platoon has just replaced 3rd Platoon on guard duty.
 We’re on the roof of the Mosul Hotel, one of the highest points in the city.
 Another 24 hours of scanning the countryside with high-powered binoculars.
 I’m the first on duty.

-I’m unpacking gear on the roof... and then—PEH-KOWWR!
-A sound like thunder splitting a boulder into fragments.
-The echo rings in my ears.
+I’m unpacking gear on the roof... and PEKOWRR—a sound like thunder splitting a boulder into fragments.
 Something big exploded.
-Pop-pop-pop pop-pop.
+Pop-pop pop-pop-pop.
 Gunfire.
-My stomach tightens.
+I feel my stomach tighten.
 I look towards the sounds and see clouds of dark smoke forming at the hotel gate.
 3rd platoon.
 They’re being ambushed—I need to get down there now.
 My leg muscles tense, preparing to run down the six flights of stairs.
 But I can’t.
+I'm on watch.
 My post is here.
-I swallow down the impulse to move.
-Pressing my face into the binocs I strain to see through the smoke, and radio in estimates of where the enemy is shooting from.
+I swallow down every impulse to move.
+Pressing my face into the binocs, I radio in estimates of where the enemy is shooting from.
 Pop-pop-pop.
 My friends are pinned-down.
 My stomach clenches tighter.
 Smoke.
 Shouting.
 Confusion.
-Then, in what seems like only a few minutes, it’s over.
-3rd Platoon breaks free, heading down the open road.
+Then, it’s over.
+3rd Platoon breaks free.
+They're heading down the open road.
 Everyone made it.
-But I'm feeling strange.
+But I feel strange.
 Hollow.
-It’s like I’m too drained to feel happy.
+It’s like I’m too worn down to feel relieved.

 Beep-beep.
-My watch lets me know: shift over.
+Beep-beep.
+My watch alarm goes off.
+Shift over.
 Already?
-My body is still wired.
-I find a corner to lie down in, trying to let the adrenaline drain out before my next turn on watch.
+I find a corner to lie down in, trying to let the adrenaline drain out of me before my next turn on guard duty.

 Can you feel the difference there?